- Using Burp Suite Tool

-A web application is helpless against Cross Site Port Attack if it forms client provided URL’s and does not disinfect the backend reaction obtained from remote servers previously while sending it back to the client.
-The responses, in specific cases, can be concentrated to distinguish benefit accessibility (port status, flags and so forth.) and even bring information from remote administrations in unique ways.
+A web application is helpless against Cross Site Port Attack if it forms client provided URLs and does not disinfect the backend reaction obtained from remote servers previously, while sending it back to the client.
+The responses in specific cases can be concentrated to distinguish benefit accessibility (port status, flags), and even bring information from remote administrations in unique ways.

-Detecting a potential XSPA vulnerability is very simple, if the web app takes URL as input and tries to make it connect to the port and analyse the output and I have been attempting this XSPA attack on a testing app http://testphp.vulnweb.com/
+Detecting a potential XSPA vulnerability is very simple, if the web app takes URL as input and tries to make it connect to the port.
+If it analyses the output, then the vulnerability is confirmed.
+XSPA attack has been attempted on this testing app http://testphp.vulnweb.com/.

-Once I visited the testing site, I have selected the image categories option on the site as follows
+Once I visited this testing site, I had selected the image categories option on the site as follows:

 Later I have selected the required image file it takes me to the URL as follow